La Murrina Table or Floor Lamp

-Table or floor lamp most likely designed by Lino Tagliapietra, who is a master in this technique.
+This table or floor lamp is most likely designed by Lino Tagliapietra, who is a master in this technique.
 Hand blown Murano glass; none of these lamps are exactly the same.

-“I don’t invent anything new; I personalize something … and that makes it something that nobody has done before.”
+“I don’t invent anything new; I personalise something … and that makes it something that nobody has done before.”